centaretraining/azuretraining/06-serverless.md

 ### Further Exploration
 Go to the portal and check out the resources you made.
 Try to add a simple function to the project or create a new function app.
 Play with some different triggers and see what you can build.

+Congrats, you just created a serverless application using Azure Functions, Cosmos DB, and a static web site.
+In the next exercise, you'll create a service bus.

 Next: [Azure Service Bus](07-messaging-service-bus.md)